 without its own flaws, I was awestruck with the simplicity and ease of use in

 getting started with it (at least for the purpose I was interested in).
 All

 thanks to senior researcher Max.

-For the curious, I was analyzing several gigabytes of derivative data obtained
+For a bit more perspective, I was analyzing several gigabytes of derivative

-from whole-genomes sequences of thousands of humans.
-Using the scipy stack
+data obtained from whole-genomes sequences of thousands of humans.
+Using the

 However, I do hope to eventually return to Python stack and figure out things with a cool head.
 Who knows if that’s going to be my next blog post.